Finger Lakes

 Spring/Fall

-• Fall color on the Finger Lakes hills is secondary to Vermont but still visible in October on lake-view holes at Shenendoah.
+• Fall color on the Finger Lakes hills peaks in early-to-mid October and is visible from the elevated holes at Reservoir Creek.

-• Wine trail harvests begin in September through October; this is the most interesting window for winery visits if that is part of the itinerary.
+• Wine trail harvest runs September through October, the most interesting window for winery visits if that is part of the itinerary.

-Best for: lower green fees at Kaluhyat and Shenendoah plus fall color on the lake-view holes.
+Best for: lower green fees across the public courses plus fall color on the elevated holes at Reservoir Creek.

 Off-Season